 On December 12, 2019, we entered into a loan agreement with Live Oak Banking Company (the "Credit Mobilization Facility") which provided a \$12.0 million Credit Mobilization Facility with a due date of December 12, 2022 and a \$1.0 million line of credit with a due date of December 12, 2020.
 Both the Credit Mobilization Facility and line of credit bear interest (payable monthly) at a rate per annum equal to 6%.
-The Credit Mobilization Facility and line of credit bear interest (payable monthly) at a rate per annum equal to 6%.
 The Credit Mobilization Facility and line of credit are secured by substantially all of the assets of the Company.
 On December 8, 2020 the Company entered into a Loan Modification Agreement with Live Oak Banking Company ("Live Oak") which amended the terms of the line of credit, including decreasing the maximum principal from \$1.0 million to \$400 thousand, extending the maturity date from December 12, 2020 to December 10, 2021, and changing the interest rate from 6.0% to a variable interest rate at the prime rate, as published in the Wall Street Journal newspaper, plus 2.0%.
 On April 30, 2021, we entered into a commitment with Live Oak Banking Company which provided a \$12.0 million contract mobilization credit facility with a loan maturity of November 15, 2022, which superseded the existing contract mobilization credit facility.
 On December 10, 2021, the line of credit expired.
 The Company had no balance outstanding at that time and did not renew the line of credit.

 On July 14, 2022, we entered into the Second Amended and Restated Loan Agreement with Live Oak which provided an \$8.0 million mobilization credit facility with a loan maturity of July 14, 2024 and extended the maturity date of our existing \$12.0 million mobilization credit facility to November 14, 2023.
 The \$8.0 million mobilization credit facility requires early payment of principal upon the completion of certain mission milestones of \$4.1 million and \$3.9 million in 2023 and 2024, respectively.
-The \$12.0 million mobilization credit facility requires early payment of principal upon the completion of s8.0 million on August 15, 2023 and \$4.0 million on November 14, 2023.
+The \$12.0 million mobilization credit facility required principal payments of \$8.0 million on August 15, 2023 and \$4.0 million on November 14, 2023.
 The mobilization credit facilities bear interest (payable monthly) at a rate per annum equal to the greater of (a) the prime rate, as published in the Wall Street Journal newspaper, plus 2.0% and (b) 5.0%.
 The mobilization credit facilities require the Company to meet certain financial and other covenants and are secured by substantially all of the assets of the Company.